junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 "We can't leave them here with Jody.
 That would be very inconvenient."

-Dean can't help a small amused huff, quietly answering, "That's one way to put it."
+Dean can't help a small, amused huff, quietly answering, "That's one way to put it."

 He tilts his head, considering.
-"What do you think, take them back to bunker?
+"What do you think, take them back to the bunker?
 How can we even bring these many ghosts into the bunker?
 Not like they have any unfinished business or connected items --"

 "They followed Bobby here.
 Maybe if we show Bobby the way --"